 Make your journal open access

-SFU Library advocates for open access, as reflected in our strategic values.
+SFU Library advocates for open access, as reflected in our Strategic Plan 2022-2024.

 We require that all publications supported by SFU Library Digital Publishing make their work open access.
 This means that the content is free to read on the open internet, and readers can download, copy, and distribute the content, as long as credit is given to the authors.
 Readers do not require a subscription or any other form of payment, either personally or through their university or library, to access the content.